fogfish/gouldian/doc/user-guide.md

 ## Overview

-An `core.Endpoint` is a key abstraction in the framework.
-It is a *pure function* that takes HTTP request as Input and return Output, result of request evaluation.
+A `core.Endpoint` is a key abstraction in the framework.
+It is a *pure function* that takes HTTP request as Input and return Output (result of request evaluation).

 ```go
 /*